Paul Wesley Johnson: Later life

 After his retirement, Johnson lived on his northeast-Iowa family dairy, sheep, and Christmas tree farm Oneota Slopes and wrote essays for the Iowa progressive news site Bleeding Heartland.
 His wife Pat Johnson taught social work at Luther College.
 He has three children and six grandchildren.

+Before and during the COVID-19 pandemic, family friend Ellen MacDonald conducted a series of recorded interviews with Johnson which she later transcribed and published as "In His Own Words."

-After his death in 2021, his former colleagues and family launched an effort to extend his legacy—aiming, eventually, toward the US federal government's adoption of a national private lands conservation act/policy.
+After his death, Johnson's former colleagues and family launched an effort to extend his legacy—aiming, eventually, toward the US federal government's adoption of a national private lands conservation act/policy—under the moniker of the Johnson Center for Land Stewardship Policy.
+In October 2025 Ice Cube Press, along with the JCLSP, published "We Can Do Better," a compendium of Johnson's writings.